SUMO2Unity/HelloWorld/README.md

-# I put standard assets here in case you need it.
+# I put unity standard assets here in case you need it.